 - Detailed financial forecasts

 A good business plan should make it easy for your lender to approve your application and give you funds.
-To get your business plan up to par, we recommend new entrepreneurs consult local chapters of business associations, such as SCORE or SBA regional offices, to get help with writing and refining their plan.
-We also advise business owners consult a CPA for help in preparing or reviewing the financial forecasts.
+To get help with writing and refining your plan, new entrepreneurs can consult with local chapters of business associations, such as SCORE or a Small Business Administration (SBA) regional office near you.
+You may also want to consult a CPA for help in determining your business structure and in preparing or reviewing the financial forecasts.

-In your business plan, you’ll want to give a detailed explanation of your and your business partner’s relevant industry and management experience.
-You need to make the case to your lender that you and your partners are able to start and grow this new enterprise.
-To aid this, you should prepare resumes for all principals of the new business.
+In your business plan, you’ll want to give a detailed explanation of your relevant industry and management experience (and your business partners’ experience, if you have any).
+You need to make the case to your lender that you and any partners are able to start and grow this new enterprise.
+To support this, you should prepare resumes for all principals of the new business.
 If possible, get references from former colleagues or other community members who can speak to your relevant experience.

-Because you don’t have a business (yet), your bank or lender will want to take a look at your personal credit report.
-We'd advise you to check your credit report yourself and take care of any problems first.
-Banks not only want to see borrowers with good credit scores, but borrowers who have a mixture of credit and loan accounts (i.e., credit cards, loans, mortgages, etc.) and several years of credit history.
+Because you don’t have a business yet, your bank or lender will want to take a look at your personal credit report.
+Check your credit report yourself and take care of any problems first.
+Banks want to see borrowers with good credit scores who have a mixture of credit and loan accounts (such as credit cards, loans, mortgages, etc.) and several years of credit history.
 Your credit report will be a big factor in determining whether you can even qualify for financing.

 Most new entrepreneurs make the mistake of not accurately estimating how much money they need.
 To combat this, make a detailed list of what you intend to use the loan to pay for and how much each line item costs.
 You should be as specific as possible.
 For instance, if you plan on purchasing inventory, detail the exact type of inventory and how many units you will need of each type.
 You can also include the price per unit in your estimates.
 Be sure to share this list with your lender as it will help your application get approved.

-Get your business registration, licenses and permits in order before applying for a loan.
-You’ll need to file (and pay for) these licenses, permits and registration through your state government.
-Normally, you can fill out these applications online.
+Get your business registration, licenses and permits before applying for a loan.
+You’ll need to file and pay for these licenses, permits and registration through your state government.
+Generally, you can fill out these applications online.

 Never underestimate the power of an existing relationship when you apply for a loan.
-A banker who knows you will be all the more likely to work hard to get your application approved, or push their committees for exceptions.
-We recommend applicants start with the bank or lender they already use.
+An institution who knows you will be all the more likely to work hard to get your application approved, or push their committees for exceptions.
+We recommend applicants start with the bank, credit union or other lender they already use.
 If that’s not an option, see if you can get referred to another lender through a mutual connection.

 If you’re rejected, ask your banker or lender why.
-Most banks are more than happy to share the reasons why your business loan application was rejected.
-In many cases, the reasons for your rejection are fixable—something like a poor business plan or a lack of collateral can be remedied.
+Most banks are willing to share the reasons why your business loan application was rejected.
+In many cases, the reasons for your rejection are fixable — something like a poor business plan or a lack of collateral can be remedied.

 If a traditional loan is not an option, here are some alternative startup financing options to consider.